Slow start dooms UConn at MSG

 As the Orange’s Matthew Moyer drove to the hoop with 12 minutes left, David Onuorah hip checked his own teammate Jalen Adams into Moyer for a foul.
 The play was so awkward that it was even reviewed to see if it was a flagrant foul.

 UConn, simply, could not get out of its own way.
 Another slow start doomed the Huskies, who fell behind by as much as 17 points.
 This is not a vintage Syracuse team, but it’s also not Columbia or Monmouth, teams that the Huskies barely survived against last week.

 “Once again we just dug ourselves too big of a hole,” UConn coach Kevin Ollie said.
 “We didn’t come out with the defensive effort from the first half.
 I thought in the second half we started getting stops, we got back in the game, but it was a little bit too late.”

 The Huskies appeared timid to attack Syracuse’s zone, swinging the ball side-to-side and not driving until late in the shot clock.
-Vital and Adams were more aggressive in the second half and helped bring the deficit into single digits, but this game was hardly in doubt.
+Adams and Christian Vital were more aggressive in the second half and helped bring the deficit into single digits, but this game was hardly in doubt.

 “It’s like we have never seen a zone before,” lamented Ollie, whose team has seen zone defense thrown its way this season.

 With Alterique Gilbert out indefinitely, the Huskies are using only three guards in Adams, Vital, and Antwoine Anderson, and their lack of perimeter depth on the bench is a big problem.
 Adams (22 points on 8-of-13 shooting) and Vital (17 points, 5 rebounds, 4 assists) played well, but other than Terry Larrier, UConn has no jump-shooting options, which allowed Syracuse to pack its zone even deeper into the paint.